deanouk23/overtime-1/README.md

 - X Refactor posts/_form for admin user with status
 - X Fix post_spec.rb: 82 to use factories
 - X Fix post.spec.rb: 56 to have correct user reference and not require update
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # exactly 10 characters
+  # all characters have to be a number